CodedFox/Movie_Recommender/Group Project - Deliverable/README.md

 CSI2132 B -  Final Group Project.

 Group Members:
---Diane Vu -
+--Diane Vu - 6904022
---Jonathan Gratton -
+--Jonathan Gratton - 5751439
 --Qufei Chen - 6771326

 Project Specifications:
 --Language: Ruby
 --Framework: Ruby on Rails
 --Database: PostgreSQL

 Contained files:
--- schema.sql: contains sql create table statements for all tables in our database -- data.sql: contains all sql insert statements for all data in our database (movie info, actor info, etc.)
+--schema.sql: contains sql create table statements for all tables in our database --data.sql: contains all sql insert statements for all data in our database (movie info, actor info, etc.)
 --mov_rec: contains the web application created using Ruby on Rails

 Note: although we included the sql statements to create the tables in our database in the schema.sql file, we used Active Record Migrations to evolve our database schema for our web-app.
 To run our project, it would be best to create the database by applying the migrations, i.e run the following command to apply all of the migrations:
+> rake db:create
 > rake db:migrate